Third COVID-19 case confirmed in Polk County

 According to a news release from the center, the patient, a Polk County resident, is currently at home in isolation, following the guidance of the Centers for Disease Control and Prevention.

-The case is a result from exposure to a work-related positive not located in Polk County, the release said.
+The case is a result of exposure to a work-related positive case outside of Polk County, the release said.

 Carol Bookhout, Polk County Health Center community educator, said the person's employer has taken "the proper steps to protect and notify all potential exposures at their business."